QuTech-Delft/qne-adk/README.md

 pip install qne-adk
 ```

-After installing the qne-cli, you can install SquidASM.
+After installing the qne-adk, you can install SquidASM.
 Replace '{netsquid-user-name}' and '{netsquid-password}' with the credentials you registered on [NetSquid](https://forum.netsquid.org/):

 ```
 pip install squidasm --extra-index-url=https://{netsquid-user-name}:{netsquid-password}@pypi.netsquid.org